The quality and composition of the irrigation water may affect plant development, soil structure and the irrigation system itself.

 Hardness as ppm CaCO3= Ca (as ppm CaCO3) + Mg (as ppm CaCO3) = ppm Ca x 2.5 + ppm Mg x 4.12

 Alkalinity is measure of the ability of the water to resist changes in pH.
 It is calculated as the sum of carbonic acid (H2CO3), bicarbonates (HCO3–) and carbonates (CO32-) in the water.
-It will be more difficult to lower the pH of water with high alkalinity, than lowering the pH of water with low alkalinity, even if they both have the same initial pH level.
+It is considered an important irrigation water quality parameter, as it is much more difficult to lower the pH of water with high alkalinity, than lowering the pH of water with low alkalinity, even if they both have the same initial pH level.
+This may affect the availability of many nutrients.

 Alkalinity, like hardness, is expressed as ppm of CaCO3.